Tennis-Returning Wawrinka knocked out by Bublik in Monte Carlo opener

 Wawrinka, the 2014 champion, squandered an opportunity to break Bublik early in the second set and staved off three set points to hold for 5-5 but could not prevent his determined Kazakh opponent from taking the contest into a decider.

-Bublik found his groove to race ahead 5-1 in the third set as Wawrinka appeared to fade before the 24-year-old closed out the victory in style.
+Bublik surged to a 5-1 lead in the final set as Wawrinka faded, before the 24-year-old closed out the victory and offered a scathing assessment of his own performance.

-Former semi-finalist Jo-Wilfried Tsonga will take on Croatia's Marin Cilic later on Monday, hoping for a deep run in his final appearance at the Masters 1000 claycourt event, with the Frenchman set to retire after Roland Garros.
+"I hate clay," Bublik said.
+"The only thing I can say is to wish Stan a speedy recovery, because if he would have been in shape, I wouldn't be standing here.

+"I wish the clay (season) ends soon and we go on to grass.
+That's the only thing I can say.
+Nothing about the match or the performance, because there was no match from my side."

-The tournament is without a number of big names, including Rafa Nadal, Daniil Medvedev, Dominic Thiem and Matteo Berrettini although world number one Novak Djokovic returns to action and meets Alejandro Davidovich Fokina on Tuesday.
+The event is without several top players, including Rafa Nadal, Daniil Medvedev, Dominic Thiem and Matteo Berrettini.
+However, world number one Novak Djokovic returns to action against Alejandro Davidovich Fokina on Tuesday.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))